Photo 51, Beginning Photography

 2. Identify characteristics of works, movements, and chronological periods relevant to photography.

 3. Identify important inventions and processes that contributed to the creation and evolution of photography.

 4. Explain the connections between works of art and their social, cultural, philosophical, and historical contexts.

 5. Analyze and discuss the ideas presented in the readings and lectures as part of the participation component of the course.

 6. Synthesize information about works of art and convey it in written and oral form throughout the semester.

 Textbooks for Photo 50B

-Photography: A Cultural History (third edition) by Mary Warner Marien
+Photography: A Cultural History (fourth edition) by Mary Warner Marien

 Are you ready to take an online course?

 Most students find that online courses are as challenging as on-campus courses.
 Online courses are not self-paced.
 Course assignments, quizzes and exams have deadlines.